October 5th, 2024:

 So I cut out the rust:

-It would be very difficult to recreate this area out of one or two pieces, especially since all I have are typical hand tools.
-No shrinkers, stretchers, or English wheels.
-So I started by making a template of the curve of the corner, then cut out the first piece to that shape.
+This patch must be constructed out of multiple pieces, in this case, three.
+I started by making a template of the curve of the corner, then cut out the first piece to that shape.

 I added a thin strip to make the step:

 I put extra weld in here because the original corner does not have a sharp turn.
-This will allow me to grind the weld into the more gradual corner.
+This allowed me to grind the weld into the more gradual curve.
 I also welded and ground the back.

 Here's the result: